-Jeff Tewksbury is a multimedia journalist for FOX 13 Sports.
+Jeff Tewksbury is a multimedia journalist, reporting and shooting video for FOX 13 Sports.

 He came to Channel 13 in 1988 from WATE-TV in Knoxville, Tennessee where he was a sports photographer/reporter and fill-in anchor.

 Tewksbury graduated from Emory & Henry College in 1982 with a degree in mass communications.

 The winner of two Suncoast regional Emmy awards, Tewksbury lives in Seffner with his wife Judy.

 If you’ve not yet heard of the Hernando County Hawks, you are not alone.
 They don’t yet have players on the roster, so the Hawks have yet to play a game.

 Robert Hainsey came to the Bucs in last year's draft as an offensive tackle from Notre Dame.
 But even before he arrived in Tampa, the team saw his size (6'4", 300 pounds) and skill better suited for the center position.